hdboye/steam-url-opener/README.md

 Currently supports any chromium-based browser, but i'm looking to port to Firefox.
 FYI you can always inspect source code and build yourself if you don't trust my pre-built crx.

+Make an issue if you have a feature request, or hell even code it in yourself and make a PR!
+If it's good i'll almost always accept it.

 ## Installation
 Go to the extensions menu on your chromium browser, enable Developer Mode then drag [the CRX file from Releases](https://github.com/hdboye/steam-url-opener/releases) into the page.
 Now restart the browser (or don't) and enjoy!